Witiko/expltools/explcheck/doc/warnings-and-errors-05-flow-analysis.md

 This check is a stronger version of <#using-undefined-message> and should only be emitted if <#using-undefined-message> has not previously been emitted for this message.

-### Too few arguments supplied to message {.e}
+### Incorrect number of arguments supplied to message {.w}
-A message was supplied fewer arguments than there are parameters in the message text.
+A message was supplied fewer or more arguments than there are parameters in the message text.

 ``` tex
 \msg_new:nnn